Frequently Asked Questions on Reading Tutorials and More

 The stories are dictated so there is no question of how to spell a word and how to write a grammatically correct sentence.
 Dictation is a model that children learn to imitate.

 As we write, the “story” becomes sequential.
 Writing becomes a natural process for self-expression.
-Once they can read their own work, they can read other people’s work.
+Once children can read their own work, they can read other people’s work.

 The written word in books is really the author’s thoughts.
 When teaching children that their words can become written into understandable material that they can read themselves, it builds upon their confidence to read other authors’ work.

-- Isn’t interested in reading or listening to books read by parents or teachers
+- Is not interested in reading or listening to books read by parents or teachers

 - Has difficulty pronouncing words and gets frustrated when reading